Here's a breakdown of everything this article covers:

 - Different headers and footers for left & right (odd & even) pages

-What are they?
+What are headers and footers?

-Nearly every professional multi-page document will have a header and/or footer.
+Nearly every multi-page document will have a header and/or a footer.
 Headers are found at the top of the page, footers at the bottom.
 They're used to state certain properties about a document page to help users navigate, identify and/or understand its context.

 - Page numbering (e.g. Page 1 of 8, these generally tend to be on the footer)